FAQs

 What is a Community Interest Company?

-Our Community Interest Company (CIC) has been set up as a not-for-profit limited company which exists primarily, like a charity, for the greater good and in our case, the benefit of Lubbesthorpe.
+Our Community Interest Company (CIC) has been set up as a not-for-profit limited company which exists primarily, like a charity, for the greater good and in our case, the benefit of the people of Lubbesthorpe.
 You might be familiar with organisations known as social enterprises, that is effectively what we are.
-As a Company it has Directors.
-None of the Directors are employed or paid by Lubbesthorpe Alive.
-Sue, as Pioneer Community Worker, is employed by Churches Together and her paid time is gifted to Lubbesthorpe Alive.
-All other Directors give of their time freely and voluntarily.
-See our Our Team page to find out more about our Directors.
-We are currently looking for new Volunteer Directors to join our team
+As a Company it has Directors who hold legal responsibility for the CIC.
+All Directors, except for Sue Steer as Pioneer Community Worker, are volunteers and give of their time freely for the benefit of the place where they live.
+See our Team page to find out more about our directors.
+We are currently looking for new Volunteer Directors to join our team.
+If you are interested, please do get in touch.

 We chose this type of organisational structure as it is designed to enable social enterprises that want to use their profits and assets for the public good.
 CICs have the flexibility and certainty of a company form and will enable us to adapt easily as this community grows.
 As CIC it has some special features to ensure they are working for the benefit of the community.